GoogleCloudPlatform/pgadapter/samples/nodejs/prisma-sample-app/README.md

 See the [prisma/schema.prisma](prisma/schema.prisma) file for an example mapping for all data types.

-Cloud Spanner supports the following data types in combination with `Prisma`.
+Spanner supports the following data types in combination with `Prisma`.

 | PostgreSQL Type                        | Prisma type       |
 |----------------------------------------|-------------------|